corda/corda/docs/source/api-contract-constraints.rst

 .. note:: Signature Constraints are used by default except when a new transaction contains an input state with a Hash Constraint.
 In this
           situation the Hash Constraint is used.

-.. _app_versioning_with_signature_constraints:

 App versioning with Signature Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Signed apps require a version number to be provided, see :doc:`versioning`.
-You can't import two different JARs that claim to be the same version, provide the same contract classes and which are both signed.
-At runtime the node will throw a ``DuplicateContractClassException`` exception if this condition is violated.

 Hash Constraints
 ----------------